-SLU's policy and instructions for joint degrees (journal no. SLU ua Fe.2011.3.3-4103) set out regulations and procedures for establishing joint programmes leading to double or joint degrees.
+SLU's policy and instructions for joint degrees (corporate identity no. SLU ua SLU.ua.
+2020.1.1.1-3432) sets out regulations and procedures for establishing joint programmes leading to double or joint degrees.
 The document also describes the national and SLU-specific requirements for establishing joint programmes.